Roman naming conventions: Overview

 In the later empire, members of the Roman aristocracy used several different schemes of assuming and inheriting nomina and cognomina, both to signify their rank, and to indicate their family and social connections.
-Some Romans came to be known by alternative names, or signa, and due to the lack of surviving epigraphic evidence, the full nomenclature of most Romans, even among the aristocracy, is seldom recorded.
+Some Romans came to be known by alternative names, or signa.
+Due to the lack of surviving epigraphic evidence, even among the aristocracy, the fully written-out names of most Romans are seldom recorded.

 Thus, although the three types of names referred to as the tria nomina existed throughout Roman history, the period during which the majority of citizens possessed exactly three names was relatively brief.
 Nevertheless, because most of the important individuals during the best-recorded periods of Roman history possessed all three names, the tria nomina remains the most familiar conception of the Roman name.

 For a variety of reasons, the Roman nomenclature system broke down in the centuries following the collapse of imperial authority in the west.
-The praenomen had already become scarce in written sources during the fourth century, and by the fifth century it was retained only by the most conservative elements of the old Roman aristocracy, such as the Aurelii Symmachi.
-Over the course of the sixth century, as Roman institutions and social structures gradually fell away, the need to distinguish between nomina and cognomina likewise vanished.
-By the end of the seventh century, the people of Italy and western Europe had reverted to single names.
+The praenomen had already become scarce in written sources during the 4th century, and by the 5th century it was retained only by the most conservative elements of the old Roman aristocracy, such as the Aurelii Symmachi.
+Over the course of the 6th century, as Roman institutions and social structures gradually fell away, the need to distinguish between nomina and cognomina likewise vanished.
+By the end of the 7th century, the people of Italy and western Europe had reverted to single names.
 But many of the names that had originated as part of the tria nomina were adapted to this usage, and survived into modern times.